leanneduyck/Meet/README.md

 3. Install Recharts: npm install --save recharts

 Deploying to Vercel:
-1.Install Vercel CLI: If not already installed, install the Vercel CLI globally: npm install -g vercel
+<p>1.Install Vercel CLI: If not already installed, install the Vercel CLI globally:
+npm install -g vercel</p>
-2. Build the App: Ensure your app is built and ready for deployment: npm run build
+<p>2.
+Build the App: Ensure your app is built and ready for deployment:
+npm run build</p>
-3. Deploy to Vercel: Deploy the app using Vercel CLI.
-Navigate to your project directory and run: vercel
+<p>3.
+Deploy to Vercel: Deploy the app using Vercel CLI.
+Navigate to your project directory and run:
+vercel</p>
-4. Follow Deployment Prompts: Vercel CLI will prompt you to log in or sign up if you haven't already.
-Follow the prompts to deploy the app.
+<p>4.
+Follow Deployment Prompts: Vercel CLI will prompt you to log in or sign up if you haven't already.
+Follow the prompts to deploy the app.</p>
-5. Configure Deployment Settings: Configure your deployment settings as prompted by Vercel, including project name, environment variables, and domain settings.
+<p>5.
+Configure Deployment Settings: Configure your deployment settings as prompted by Vercel, including project name, environment variables, and domain settings.</p>
-6. Access Your App: Once deployed, Vercel will provide you with a URL where your Meet App is live.
+<p>6.
+Access Your App: Once deployed, Vercel will provide you with a URL where your Meet App is live.</p>